archevel/SortableCodingChallenge/README.md

 # SortableChallenge

-A implementation to solve the coding challenge posted by Sortable.
-It's made with funzies and little giggles :) oh.... and Scala :)
+A implementation to solve the coding challenge posted by [Sortable](http://sortable.com/blog/coding-challenge/).
+It's made with funzies and little giggles! oh.... and Scala :)

 ## How to run it
  1. Clone the repo (or download and extract it).